The U.S. citizenship test will take place in English only and is in the form of a one-on-one interview.

 The USCIS officer will also determine your ability to read in English by asking you to read a sentence in English.
 The officer will point at a sentence and you will have to read the sentence out loud.
 You will have three chances to read one sentence in English correctly.

-Sentence to read: Washington was the first president
+Example sentence to read: George Washington was the first president

 U.S. citizenship test – Civics Test

 During your U.S. citizenship test interview, the USCIS will ask you up to 10 of the 100 civics questions, to test your knowledge of U.S. history, government, geography, symbols and holidays.
 You must answer 6 out of 10 questions correctly to pass the civics portion of the test.
 Nobody knows which questions you will be asked so it is essential to learn all 100 questions and answers.

 In our FREE training program, we provide you with a very user-friendly way to read the 100 civics questions and answers that you must learn.
 They are divided into the 9 official topics.

 Civics Test Quiz

 Our Civics Test Quiz will test your knowledge of U.S. history and government, geography, symbols and holidays (based on the 100 Questions and Answers).
 The actual civics test is an oral rather than a multiple choice test.
 Our FREE Civics Test Quiz will assess your knowledge and also help you remember the 100 questions and answers.

 Our FREE online flash cards are a fun and efficient way to help you memorize the Civics Test Questions and Answers.